Ragnar Lothbrok: What Is The True Story According To History?

 Gesta Danorum

-In the ninth book of the Gesta Danorum, which was written by an English scholar many years after Ragnar’s lifetime, Ragnar Lothbrok listed as the grandson of Siward, the King of Norway.
+In the ninth book of the Gesta Danorum, which was written by an English scholar many years after Ragnar’s lifetime, Ragnar Lothbrok is listed as the grandson of Siward, the King of Norway.

 “He was succeeded on the throne by Ragnar.
 At this time Fro, the King of Sweden, after slaying Siward, the King of the Norwegians, put the wives of Siward’s kinsfolk in bonds in a brothel, and delivered them to public outrage.
 When Ragnar heard of this, he went to Norway to avenge his grandfather.”

-So, the Gesta Danorum lists Ragnar as being of royal stock, and not a farmer.
-This story also deals with two of Ragnar’s wives, as well as how he came to be known as Ragnar Lothbrok.
+So, the Gesta Danorum lists Ragnar as being of royal stock and not a farmer.
+This story also deals with two of Ragnar’s wives as well as how he came to be known as Ragnar Lothbrok.

 According to this tale, Ragnar married Lagertha (known as Ladgerda in this tale), who was one of the women placed into a brothel by Fro.
 He was so impressed by her skill as a warrior that he pursued her relentlessly.
 Lagertha, on the other hand, seemed determined to repel his advances and had a bear and a hound set outside her house for protection.
 When Ragnar slayed these beasts, she had no choice but to accept his hand in marriage.
 The marriage lasted long enough for Lagertha to bear three children, a boy called Fridleif, and two unnamed daughters.

-However, after sometime, Ragnar decided he was mad at Lagertha for setting the bear and hound against him and divorced her.
+However, after some time, Ragnar decided he was mad at Lagertha for setting the bear and hound against him and divorced her.
 He then began pursuing a woman called Thora (also known as Thóra Borgarhjǫrtr), who was the daughter of King Herodd, the king of the Swedes.
 Once again, Ragnar had to defeat wild beasts in order to win the girl.

 Thora had raised two serpents that grew up to be enormous and deadly.
 Thora’s father promised his daughter’s hand in marriage to anyone who could kill the snakes.
 Ragnar sat back and watched as many men tried and failed at killing the beasts.
 He learned from their mistakes though.